 Prior to my recovery, I was having sex I didn’t particularly enjoy.
 So when I went into recovery and took a break from sex, I didn’t know what I was into.
 Seriously.

 I was so used to doing whatever the other person wanted, I didn’t even know what I wanted.
 I didn’t even know if I wanted sex at all.

-I identify as aromantic and polyamorous and it took awhile for me to realize that.
+I identify as aromantic and polyamorous and it took a while for me to realize that.
 I’ve also realized I’m a more dominant/switch naturally.
-In my recovery I’ve encountered other people who are polyamorous and it made me see that I didn’t have to adhere to heteronormative standards of relationships to be sober.
+In my recovery, I’ve encountered other people who are polyamorous and it made me see that I didn’t have to adhere to heteronormative standards of relationships to be sober.

 My advice for those in recovery or those seeking help is to allow yourself to feel.
 Feel your feelings.
 When you spend so much time trying to run away from them or suppress them, you can’t handle them when they are there and you can’t decipher between what’s real and what’s not, what’s healthy and unhealthy until one day, you feel nothing at all.

 It’s something I work on every single day now.
-It’s hard sitting with that discomfort and all I want to do is run away sometimes but I am a million times more happy and fulfilled with my life than I have ever been.
+It’s hard sitting with that discomfort and all I want to do is run away sometimes but I am a million times happier and fulfilled with my life than I have ever been.
 And I can only hope all of you find the same.

-If you or someone you know thinks they may have a sex addiction problem, I highly encourage you to seek out mental health professionals if you have access to them, or check out a 12 step meeting which is free.
+If you or someone you know thinks they may have a sex addiction problem, I highly encourage you to seek out mental health professionals if you have access to them or check out a 12 step meeting which is free.